IsaacScript/isaacscript/docs/function-signatures-custom.md

 ### MC_POST_ITEM_PICKUP

-Fires on the first frame that an item is no longer queued (i.e. when the animation of Isaac holding the item above his head is finished and the item is actually added to the player's inventory).
+Fires from the `MC_POST_PEFFECT_UPDATE` callback when an item is no longer queued (i.e. when the animation of the player holding the item above their head is finished and the item is actually added to the player's inventory).

 Note that this callback will only fire once per Forgotten/Soul pair.